OBOAcademy/obook/docs/tutorial/exomiser-tutorial.md

 ## Running Exomiser

-For this tutorial, we will focus on running Exomiser on a single whole-exome sample.
-Additional instructions for running Exomiser on multi-sample data and large jobs are also provided below.
+For this tutorial, we will focus on running Exomiser on a single-sample whole-exome VCF file.
+Additional instructions for running Exomiser on multi-sample VCF data and large jobs are also provided below.

 ### Using phenopackets